 The Board of Directors

-Co-chair of the Board of Directors
+Co-Chair of the Board

 Me, myself and I grew up in the small Jewish community of Edmonton, Alberta.
 I have lived in Montreal since 2003.
 I am a high school teacher, currently working with Quebec’s English school boards to develop a network of community schools.
 How good and how pleasant is it for us to do Jewish in our own neighborhood.
 To have the spiritual, learning opportunities and communal fun right within walking distance.
 Driving around can be such a drag.
 Especially parking.
 Feh.